 Graham-Cassidy health care bill to replace ObamaCare: What is it

-President Donald Trump has heavily promoted the bill and struck back against certain criticisms of it on social media.
-He also publicly called out Sen. Rand Paul, R-Ky., the first Republican to say he would vote against it.

-Trump also promised Wednesday night that the bill contains a plan to include coverage for those with pre-existing conditions, an oft-repeated criticism of the bill by critics, including talk show host Jimmy Kimmel.
+Collins said Monday that the Graham-Cassidy bill, chiefly written by Sens.
+Lindsey Graham of South Carolina and Bill Cassidy of Louisiana, was “deeply flawed.”
+She joins Sens.
+Rand Paul, John McCain and Ted Cruz in opposition of the legislation – although Cruz reportedly could change his vote if certain adjustments are made to the plan.

+The Graham-Cassidy bill got some last-minute revisions over the weekend in an effort to garner more support, specifically from Sen. Lisa Murkowski, R-Alaska, who has not announced her decision.

-The legislation is largely seen as a Hail Mary pass by the Republicans to make good on their years-long promise to replace ObamaCare.
+The legislation, largely seen as a Hail Mary pass by Republicans to make good on their years-long promise to eradicate ObamaCare, can only afford to have two Republicans vote against the bill without any support from Democrats before it's doomed.

+President Donald Trump has strongly peddled the Graham-Cassidy legislation, specifically on Twitter, and urged senators to vote for it.

-Senate Republicans are scrambling ahead with the new plan since they have until September 30 to advance it using a special procedure to avoid a filibuster.
+Senate Republicans scrambled ahead with the new plan since they have until September 30 to push through health care reform using a special procedure to avoid a filibuster.
+However, Republicans are reportedly hesitant to bring this latest effort to a vote.

 What does the legislation do?